 Central West Forecast

-Sunday Sunny.
-Light winds becoming N/NE 15 to 25 km/h in the morning then becoming light in the late afternoon.
+Tuesday Sunny.
+Light winds becoming SE 15 to 20 km/h during the morning then tending S during the day.

 Central West Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 Residents in the South Australian towns of Virginia, Lewiston and Port Wakefield had a brief reprieve from the rain overnight but they have been warned further flooding is possible later this afternoon.